SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ## Level 6

-* Wrath and Fury
+* Furious Defense

-Starting at 6th level, while you are dual-wielding melee weapons, increase the damage category of each equipped weapon by 1 (d4 turns to d6, d6 turns to d8, etc).
+Starting at 6th level, while you are raging, whenever you roll a Dexterity saving throw, you can use your Strength saving throw instead.
+You gain +2 AC while you are raging and dual-wielding two melee weapons.

 ## Level 10